-International Olympic Committee, also known as IOC, a non-profit organization headquartered in Switzerland, was founded in 1894 and employs approximately 1420 individuals, primarily focusing on spectator sports.
-The organization reported $650.0M in revenue as of 2025.
-It operates as a tier 1 media tech buyer.
-Functioning as the supreme authority of the Olympic Movement, the IOC governs and oversees the global Olympic enterprise.
+International Olympic Committee, also known as IOC, is a non-profit organization headquartered in Switzerland.
+Founded in 1894, it has approximately 1,420 employees and reported $650.0M in revenue as of 2025.
+The organization specializes in spectator sports, functioning as the supreme authority of the Olympic Movement.

 2025 Revenue